-- On steady (with the telephone on hook and busy) = speakerphone mode is active. - On steady (with telephone on hook and idle) = background music is turned on. - Flashing = feature viewing and programming is in progress.
+- On steady (with the telephone on hook and busy) = speakerphone mode is active. - On steady (with telephone on hook and idle) = background music is turned on. - On steady (with telephone off hook and busy) = group listen is active. - Flashing = feature viewing and programming is in progress.